Climate change a grave threat to world peace, Johnson tells UN - RFI

 United Nations (United States) (AFP)

-British Prime Minister Boris Johnson and veteran naturalist David Attenborough made direct pleas Tuesday to the UN Security Council to take urgent action on the climate crisis or face worsening global instability.
+British Prime Minister Boris Johnson called a virtual meeting of the United Nations Security Council on Tuesday where he urged fellow leaders to take immediate action on the climate crisis or face worsening global instability.

-The meeting represents a departure from the traditional focus of the Security Council of averting conflicts or establishing peacekeeping operations.after having
+The planet's warming temperatures were deemed inextricably linked to security by most countries, including the United States, France and Germany, though Russia and China questioned the premise and said other forums should be used to address the issue.

+Britain currently holds the Security Council's rotating presidency and Johnson has made climate a signature issue.

-But Johnson, who was chairing a virtual session of the council on climate and security, said: "It is absolutely clear that climate change is a threat to our collective security and the security of our nations."
+"It is absolutely clear that climate change is a threat to our collective security and the security of our nations," he said.

-He added: "I know that there are people around the world who will say that this is...green stuff from a bunch of tree-hugging tofu munchers, and not suited to international diplomacy and international politics.
+"I know that there are people around the world who will say that this is ... green stuff from a bunch of tree-hugging tofu munchers, and not suited to international diplomacy and international politics.

 "I couldn't disagree more profoundly."